fredytarigan/Tendo/README.md

 type: Opaque
 ```

-While manually adding and modify the certificate is not a hard task, but we need to automated the process because let's encrypt certificate need to be renewed every three months.
-With this tools, the whole process will be done automatically.
+While manually adding and modifying the certificate is not a hard task, we need to automate the process because let's encrypt certificates that need to be renewed every three months.
+With this tool, the whole process will be done automatically.